vercel/platforms/examples/blogging-platform/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=edge-middleware-eap) ([Documentation](https://nextjs.org/docs/deployment)).

-> 💡 Do note that you will need to replace the `ROOT_URL` variable in the `.env.example` file with your domain of choice and add that domain as a wildcard domain your Vercel project.
+> 💡 Don't forget to create an `.env` file based on the `.env.example` file that is provided and fill in all the values with the ones you want to use.